 - Oil: Just a tablespoon of oil added into the pot before we close the lid helps to keep everything from clumping together.

-- Cornstarch: A thickening agent that helps make the sauce thick and creamy.
+- Cornstarch: A thickening agent that helps make healthy alfredo sauce thick and creamy.

 - Garlic: Adding fresh garlic clove adds an incredible element.
 Garlic chicken alfredo makes this dish even better.
 If you like your pasta sauce extra garlicky you can add a bit more.

 - Salt & pepper: A bit of seasoning to bring out the flavor of the pasta and the sauce.
 It gets added in at the beginning, so there’s probably no need to season it at the end again.
 Taste and see for yourself!